The naturality of natural deduction: Proof of proposition

-By induction on $A$ one shows that, if $C$ does not contain occurrences of $X$, then $A$ is sp-$X$ if and only if $A\llbracket C/Y\rrbracket$ (for $Y\nequiv X$) is sp-$X$.
+By induction on $A$ one shows that, if $C$ does not contain occurrences of $X$, then $A$ is pn-$X$ (resp. sp-$X$) if and only if $A\llbracket C/Y\rrbracket$ (for $Y\nequiv X$) is pn-$X$ (resp. sp-$X$).
 This proves the claim for $=_{X}'$ (the reflexive and symmetric closure of $<_X'$).
-The claim can then be extended to $=_{X}$ by induction to the application to $A$ of a finite number of substitutions. \end{proof}
+The claim can then be extended to $=_{X}$ by induction on the application to $A$ of a finite number of substitutions. \end{proof}

 We can now establish the following weakened form of the sub-formula property for $\beta$-normal, $X$-safe and sp-$X$ derivations: